metamn/meta-layout/README.md

 </pre>

-##### 2. Pages and Templates
+#### 2. Pages and Templates

 Websites starts with a page.
 Without page there is no website.
 Let Page will be the first entry in our Structure.

-Unless you are creating a Single Page Web Application your site will have probably more then one pages.
+Unless you are creating a single page web application your site will have probably more then one pages.
 These pages share at least one common part: the <code>head</code> section.
-Templates are to manage how shared content flows through different pages.
+Templates are here to manage how shared content flows through different pages.

 <pre>
 └── components